nashi231/nashi231/README.md

-🚀 **Software Engineer | AI & ML Enthusiast**
+🚀 **Data Analyst | Software Engineer | AI & ML Enthusiast**

 ---

 ### 💡 About Me

-I'm a graduate with a **Master's degree in Software Engineering from Western University**, Canada.
-Passionate about leveraging AI, machine learning, and data science to build intelligent and scalable solutions.
+I'm a graduate with a **Master's degree in Software Engineering from Western University**, Canada and a **Graduate Diploma in Engineering Leadership and Innovation**.
+Passionate about leveraging analysis, AI, machine learning, and data science to build intelligent and scalable solutions.
 I am looking forward to new opportunities and enhancing my skills.
-My quick-learning and adaptability alongside my curiosity and eagerness can help me contribute to the emerging innovations of data science.
+My quick-learning and adaptability alongside my curiosity and eagerness can help me contribute to the emerging innovations of data analysis and data science.

 ---